nickgreensgithub/find_longest_sequences/README.md

 # Find longest sequences
 A simple tool written in c++ for use in [AutoTax](https://github.com/kasperskytte/autotax), it dereplicates and filters sequences in an input fasta file.
 Sequences are removed if longer sequences are found which are 100% identical, relative order of sequences is maintained.

+U and T sequence characters are treated as if they're the same.
 ## Compilation:
 ```bash
 cmake .